bepasty/bepasty-server/README.rst

   - we show the html5 player for it (format support depends on browser)

+* asciinema recordings:

+  - we show the asciinema player for .cast files

 * URLs:

   - we support linking to / redirecting to external URLs, you can use